shihjimmy/Single-Layer-Convolution-Engine-with-Quantization/README.md

 - **Quantization**
   The convolution output is scaled using a 32-bit fixed-point scale factor (all fractional bits), rounded to INT8 format (0–255 range).

+- **Sparse Bitmap Decoding**
+  The input is compressed using bitmap encoding that only stores non-skipped elements, improving memory efficiency.

 - **Sparse Bitmap Encoding**
   The output is compressed using bitmap encoding that only stores non-skipped elements, improving memory efficiency.